nhselect/step1-training/content/user-guide/centremanager/02-centre-management/configuring-centre-details/managing-registration-prompts/index.md

 * *Include all the CC units participating in pilot in your centre/Trust as options*
 * Other

-> Given these prompts will appear when any delegate registers for your centre (i.e. potentially not only staff using the Step 1 proficiencies), you need to make sure there is an answer that makes sense for staff both completing and not completing the Step 1 proficiencies to select (hence the inclusion of ‘Other’ as an answer option for Prompts 1 and 3.​

 1. Select: **Manage registration prompts​**